OpenNews/opennews-website/resources/covid-19/index.md

 <p>Working from home during a global crisis isn’t the same as working from home any other day.
 This is especially true for journalists and news organizations as we try to help people make sense of a crisis while experiencing crisis ourselves.
 It’s extra stress, extra exhaustion, extra juggling, combined with extra hours.
 Many of us started working from home overnight—<a href="https://blog.alicegoldfuss.com/work-in-the-time-of-corona/">it’s okay to feel overwhelmed, anxious, distracted.</a> </p>

-<p>We’ve seen lots of great guides on how to work home (we share some favorites later!).
+<p>We’ve seen lots of great guides on how to work from home (we share some favorites later!).
 This one is based on our shared values as a community, addressing essential questions with the best resources we could find to help you answer them thoughtfully and empathetically.</p>

 <p>Our questions and paired resources are split into three sections:</p>